alexpechkarev/places-autocomplete-js/README.md

     console.log('Current API Request Params:', currentRequestParams);
     ```

 *   **`setOptions(options)`**: Dynamically updates the UI behavior and appearance options of the widget.
-This allows you to change things like the placeholder text, debounce timing, or CSS classes after initialization.
+This allows you to change things like the placeholder text, debounce timing, or CSS classes after initialisation.
     *   `options` (object): An object containing the UI and behavior options to update.
 These will be merged with existing options.
 Refer to the "UI & Behavior Options (`options`)" section for available options.
     ```javascript
     // Example: Change the placeholder text and debounce time